Darken Rahl and Nicci Well Nicci-ish... now she's blond again in her new body, among others.

 Bullet Time: The series loves this one.
 It shows up about 30 seconds into the pilot, and is present in nearly every fight scene, of which there are a lot.

 Bus Crash: We learn from Cara that Dennee and her son were killed by order of Darken Rahl.
-Technically, Dennee killed her own son so that Rahl does not get him, and then Cara killed Dennee, leading to a Heroic BSOD from Kahlen, Dennee's sister.
+Technically, Dennee killed her own son so that Rahl wouldn't get him, and then Cara killed Dennee, leading to a Heroic BSOD from Kahlen, Dennee's sister.

 Cara refuses to admit her feelings for Leo until after he dies, believing love to be a weakness.

 Canon Discontinuity: Darken Rahl claims he was the first baneling.
 However, in the Alternate Reality Episode, he has somehow survived without killing for nearly a year.
 The most likely possibility is that he simply lied.
-Supported by the earlier statement that banelings cannot use magic.
 Alternatively, as the first baneling, and as a direct conspirator with the Keeper, it could be that his deal works differently from the usual "kill one person a day or you die" banelings.
-Also, it's not stated that banelings can't use magic; just that Cara couldn't use the Breath of Life specifically, which would kind of conflict with that "kill to live" deal.

 The Casanova: Richard has to impersonate one in "Princess".
 Zedd notes "his reputation isn't the only thing that precedes him into the room."